- Table of Contents

 Cognitive biases are inherent shortcuts in human thinking.
 When applied to TVM, these biases can lead to suboptimal financial choices.
 For example:

-• Loss Aversion: People fear losses more than they value equivalent gains.
-In TVM, this might lead to individuals avoiding investments due to the fear of potential future losses, missing out on opportunities for significant gains.
+- Loss Aversion: People fear losses more than they value equivalent gains.
+In TVM, this might lead to individuals avoiding investments due to the fear of potential future losses and missing out on opportunities for significant gains.

 Anchoring occurs when individuals rely too heavily on the first piece of information encountered.
 In TVM, this could manifest in sticking rigidly to initial investment plans despite changing market conditions.
-Behavioural economics prompts investors to regularly reassess their investment choices, adapting to new information.
+Behavioural economics prompts investors to reassess their investment choices and adapt to new information regularly.

 Herding behaviour, where individuals follow the actions of a larger group, impacts market trends.
 During market bubbles, this behaviour can lead to inflated asset prices.
 Understanding this phenomenon helps investors avoid succumbing to market euphoria, making decisions based on careful analysis rather than following the crowd.